freezefawn/dragonsroost/README.md

 This is a guide that is intended to fill that gap and be a community-self-help resource.

-The curators of this guide have noticed that many newbies have a hard time rooting around for good plural-related information.
+The curators of this guide have noticed that many newbies have a hard time rooting around for good plural-related information, so this is intended to be an easier to access guide for all of that.

 This guide was built in Obsidian and then exported to github via [Docsify](https://github.com/docsifyjs/docsify/) It is intended to be read both in a loose order dictated on the sidebar and by skipping around to whatever catches your eye.